PlainsightAI/filter-crop/CONTRIBUTING.md

 make install
 ````

-This installs the Crop Filter and its dependencies, including OpenFilter.
+This installs Clipper and its dependencies, including OpenFilter.

 ### Quick test

-You can run the Crop Filter directly using:
+You can run Clipper directly using:

 ```python
 from filter_crop.filter import FilterCrop